 First, cooling cloud tops in each 6-h IR brightness temperature difference field were identified.
-In this study, cooling cloud tops were defined as the lower quartile (Fig. 2a, <-7.1 K, gray shading) of the 6-h IR brightness temperature difference values for all storm times.
+In this study, cooling cloud tops were defined as the lower quartile (Fig. 2a, $<-7.1\,\mathrm{K}$, gray shading) of the 6-h IR brightness temperature difference values for all storm times.
 Second, the spatial location of the cooling cloud tops had to follow the diurnal clock schematic (Fig. 2b).
 The LT window where each storm time fell was determined.
-Then, cooling cloud tops were sought within ± 100 km of the radius associated with each LT window.
-For example, a storm time of 0700 LT falls in the 0400- 0800 LT window, so cooling cloud tops were identified between r = 100 and 300 km.
+Then, cooling cloud tops were sought within $\pm 100\,\mathrm{km}$ of the radius associated with each LT window.
+For example, a storm time of 0700 LT falls in the 0400-0800 LT window, so cooling cloud tops were identified between r = 100 and 300 km.
 Third, for storm times with cooling cloud tops that followed the diurnal clock schematic, the percent of a radial bin covered by the cooling cloud tops was calculated.
 The storm times that fell in the upper half of that areal distribution (Fig. 2c, >27%, gray shading) were identified.
 Last, the number of hours in a given day where cooling cloud tops that followed the diurnal clock schematic and satisfied the areal criterion was calculated (Fig. 3).
-This accounts for outward propagation, since over each storm day the objective metric cycles from the 0-200-km radius for the LT window of 1800-0000 LT.
+This accounts for outward propagation, since over each storm day the objective metric cycles from the 0-200-km radius for the LT window of 0000-0400 LT to the 500-700-km radius for the LT window of 1800-0000 LT.

 On a given day, if cooling cloud tops that satisfied the areal criterion existed for ≥ 9 h, that day was categorized as having a long-lived cooling pulse (LLCP; 1178 total days; Fig. 3, red bars in dark gray shading).
-If cooling cloud tops on a given day that satisfied the areal criterion existed for t = 3-6 h, that day was categorized as a day having a short-lived cooling pulse (SLCP; 690 total days; Fig. 3, red bars in light gray shading).
+If cooling cloud tops on a given day that satisfied the areal criterion existed for t=3-6 h, that day was categorized as a day having a short-lived cooling pulse (SLCP; 690 total days; Fig. 3, red bars in light gray shading).
 Using these criteria, 1868 of 2613 days (71.5%) had a cooling pulse of some minimum duration.